-(d) the Mortgage Receivables are, at the time of the sale and assignment to the Buyer, free and clear of any rights of pledge or other similar rights (beperkte rechten), encumbrances and attachments (beslagen) and no option rights have been granted in favour of any third party with regard to the Mortgage Receivables, other than any option rights of the Seller pursuant to this Agreement and, to best of its knowledge, not in a condition that can be foreseen to adversely affect the enforceability of the assignment;
+The Seller confirms that the Mortgage Receivables are, at the time of the sale and assignment to the Issuer, free and clear of any rights of pledge or other similar rights (beperkte rechten), encumbrances and attachments (beslagen) and no option rights have been granted in favour of any third party with regard to the Mortgage Receivables and no Mortgage Receivable is in a condition that can be foreseen to adversely affect the enforceability of the assignment of that Mortgage Receivable to the Issuer pursuant to the Mortgage Receivables Purchase Agreement.
+For further details, reference is made to section 7.2 (Representations and Warranties - paragraph (d)) of the Prospectus.